ryandoyle5401/Budgetr/Week 1 Status Update.md

 1. Pick the either firebase or SQLite and start learning it
 2. Learn more about Android Studio and kotlin
 3. Write some code for the database

+### David
+1. Learn Git and how to properly do Version Control
+2. Learn how to effectively use CoPilot
+3. Begin or map out backend work